jchabloz/verisocks/README.md

 (or ideally, any other Verilog simulator, commercial or not) from Python.
 And while we're at it, why not consider a solution which would enable to easily interface with almost any other high-level scripting language or tool?

+### Verilator integration

+As I started using initial prototypes extensively with Icarus, I quickly hit a limit in terms of execution time when I started running bigger designs.
+I decided to also integrate the Verisocks protocol within a Verilator-based application.
+Instead of using the VPI interface, I decided to develop a C++ API which enables to easily create a Verisocks server application from the verilated HDL design.
+This API is available from version 1.3.0 onwards.

 ## Architecture overview